-Last week, I had the honor of joining over 150 water leaders from around California for conversation and collaboration between water and Big Data.
-Connecting elected officials, cities, utilities, water technology, and academics, the event coalesced around the goal of breaking down barriers to effective water management and planning for our collective futures.
+Last week, I had the honor of joining over 150 water leaders from around the state for conversation and collaboration between water and Big Data.
+Connecting elected officials, cities, utilities, water technology, and academics, the event coalesced around the goal of breaking down barriers and planning for our collective futures.

-Discussions about big data are as timely as ever.
-Around the country, but especially in California, the need for city resilience and resource planning is especially important in the face of intensifying wildfires, drought, and the ongoing pressures of growth.
-While water utilities have always been data-focused, the age of ‘Big Data’ presents a fundamental opportunity in the market of understanding water, and predictive data can help us understand and alter future outcomes.
+Gatherings to talk about big data are as timely as ever.
+Around the country, but especially in CA, the need for city resilience and resource planning is especially important in the face of increasing fire, drought, and the ongoing pressures of growth.
+While water utilities have always been data-focused, the age of ‘Big Data’ presents a fundamental opportunity in the market of understanding water, and predictive data can help to help us understand and alter future outcomes.

 I wanted to share some of the key takeaways from this event, and opportunities for action in the future.